 The Asian Art Museum just a few hundred meters away from Arcadion Hotel is one of a kind.
 The Municipal Art Gallery and the Byzantine Museum within the Old Fortress walls, are both on the far side of the Spianada greens.

-Corfu has an amazing 17 brass band Philharmonic Societies, many more choirs and as many as 80 orchestras giving it the undisputed title of “Island of Music”.
+Corfu has an amazing 17 brass band Philharmonic Societies, many more choirs and orchestras giving it the undisputed title of “Island of Music”.
 Chamber music, opera and jazz are but a few of the many expressions of music to be listened to in Corfu.
 The Ionian University’s music department is famous the world over for its talented students many of whom perform in Corfu Town on a weekly basis.